robinsaheb/robinsaheb/README.md

 _Technology Used:_ AWS, Python, Pandas, Solidity

-👨‍💻**_Healthcare Fraud Detection_** - Making a classification algorithm to detect 7 different types of healthcare claims fraud.
+‍💻 **_Healthcare Fraud Detection_** - Making a classification algorithm to detect 7 different types of healthcare claims fraud.
 Merging and cleaning the data sets from different healthcare institutions using ETL pipelining.

 _Technology Used:_ SQLServer, Python, SQL, PowerBI